 Alcohol sales cut off at the end of the 7th inning, except for the bars on The Rooftop which end after the 8th.

 You are allowed to ask for autographs along the railing between sections 116-121 and 142-146 up to 40 minutes before the first pitch, or when batting practice ends, whichever comes first.

 Before every Sunday home game, four players and/or coaches will be around for autographs at the bottom of Sections 116-120, between 12:40pm and 1pm.

 Fans have a chance to meet Dinger, the purple dinosaur mascot.
 Head to the main concourse below the Rockpile in centerfield, at the top of the 3rd inning.
 He leaves in the middle of the 4th.
 He signs autographs during each home game.

-Public tours of Coors Stadium are offered year round.
+Public tours of Coors Stadium are offered year-round.
 During the season, on non-game days, they are available Monday to Saturday at 10am, 12pm and 2pm.
 On evening game days they run at 10am and 12pm.
 There are no tours on afternoon game days.
-Tours are $9 for adults, $7 for seniors and $6 for kids.
+Tours require a small fee per person.

 Check out a complete guide to Coors Field on the Rockies site.

 Venue: Coors Field